Teaching and Mentoring

 The OITE recognizes the need to increase the skill sets for teaching and mentoring in the graduate, postdoc, and fellow populations of the intramural NIH program.

-Scientists Teaching Science Online pedagogy course
+Scientists Teaching Science Online pedagogy course (will return in 2017)

 - Establishing mentor-mentee expectations